MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 ## Create Azure Map Creator Resource
 - Use Azure Maps Creator to create private indoor map data.
 For more information, see [Manage Azure Maps Creator](/azure/azure-maps/how-to-manage-creator).

+## Select your subsciption key

+- Primary and secondary keys are generated after the Azure Maps account is created.
+For more information, see [Authentication with Azure Maps](/azure/azure-maps/azure-maps-authentication).